 Be intentional.
 Don’t just buy the rainbow sneakers because they were on clearance.
 Think about ow many outfits they will actually match in your kids capsule wardrobe and what purpose they will serve your child.

-How to Save Money on a Spring/Summer Kids Capsule Wardrobe
+How to Save Money on a Summer Kids Capsule Wardrobe

 Commonly Asked Questions About Having a Kids Capsule Wardrobe: